ASD-Blueprint/desktop.gov.au/program/resistance.md

 * Quick and easy to learn and implementSimplify processes and not have to come up with a workaround

-### Motivation to use MWP?
+### Motivation to use modern workplace?

-* My job is safe and I can be more efficientOthers can pickup the work and I can finally go on holiday
+* My job is safe and I can be more efficient
+* Others can pickup the work and I can finally go on holiday

 ## Modern workplace benefits